wandyezj/wandyezj.github.io/projects/codeday-labs/first-meeting-presentation.md

 Hi!
 I'm Joe, your mentor this summer,

-I've been going software for a little bit, I still enjoy it!
+I've been writing software for a little bit, I still enjoy it!

 I'm super excited to see what you build this summer!